tofudeadeye/pioneer-village/docs/api-reference/README.md

 ### Common Issues

-1. **RPC Timeouts**: Check that the target resource is running and handling the call
+1. **ClientRPC.Server Timeouts**: Check that the target resource is running and handling the call
-2. **Type Errors**: Ensure RPC interfaces are properly declared
+2. **Type Errors**: Ensure ClientRPC.Server interfaces are properly declared
 3. **Resource Not Found**: Verify resource names and dependencies

 ### Debug Logging